ChrystianGreen2/image-classification-aws-sagemaker/README.md

 Download/Make the dataset available.

 ### Files in the project
-O Core do projeto é o notebook train_and_deploy.ipynb, para treino utilizamos o train_model.py dentro da pasta scripts, e para hyperparameter tunning utilizamos hpo.py dentro da pasta scripts tambem.
+The Core of the project is the train_and_deploy.ipynb notebook, for training we use train_model.py inside the scripts folder, and for hyperparameter tuning we use hpo.py inside the scripts folder as well.

-A imagem Affenpinscher_00003.jpg é para ser utilizada para testar o endpoint.
+The Affenpinscher_00003.jpg image is to be used to test the endpoint.

 ## Dataset